falayet/OSMM-Styling/README.md

 ## Quickstart

 A toolbox is included in this repository and can be used to run the tool.
 Download the repository zip file and extract it to disk.
+Then add the toolbox to the ArcTollbox list so it can be run.

 The style tool takes 3 parameters: